-If you’re particularly green fingered, you may be wondering what type of plants grow here in amongst the gothic ruins.
+If you’re particularly green-fingered, you may be wondering what type of plants grow here in amongst the gothic ruins.

 There are plenty of trees that grow here through the windows and their vines manage to wind themselves over the walls, through the windows and the cracks.
 There are even tropical palm trees here!

-In the lower garden is winter’s bark or Drimys winteri.
+In the lower garden is winter’s bark of Drimys winteri.
 It’s rich in Vitamin C and was once eaten to cure scurvy.
 There are also plenty of plants and shrubs in amongst the climbers grow.

 The All Hallows in Christopher Wren’s Tower

-If you have ever wondered what Christopher Wren’s Tower is used for now, its home to the All Hallows by the Tower.
+If you have ever wondered what Christopher Wren’s Tower is used, for now, it’s home to the All Hallows by the Tower.

 When there were no plans to resurrect the old church after The Blitz, it became part of the adjoining Hallows House and is now a private residence.